Oswfrans/Geoffrey/README.md

 # geoffrey

 Model serving using Gotham and a fork of mleap-rs.
-For models created using spark or tensorflow.
+For models created using spark or tensorflow WIP.

 TBD: